geovannycordero/geovannycordero.github.io/content/blog/2024-04-01-first-post.md

 ---
-title: "Welcome to My Blog"
+title: 'Welcome to My Blog'
-date: "2024-04-01"
+date: '2024-04-01'
-excerpt: "Welcome to my personal blog where I share insights about technology, software development, and interesting topics from my journey as a Full-Stack Software Engineer."
+excerpt: 'Welcome to my personal blog where I share insights about technology, software development, and interesting topics from my journey as a Full-Stack Software Engineer.'
-readTime: "2 min read"
+readTime: '2 min read'
-tags: ["General", "Welcome", "Introduction"]
+tags: ['General', 'Welcome', 'Introduction']
-author: "Geovanny Cordero Valverde"
+author: 'Geovanny Cordero Valverde'
 ---

 Welcome to my page!
 This is my first post on my personal website.
 My idea is to create posts about technology topics and interesting things that I encounter in my journey as a Full-Stack Software Engineer.